davidar/ipfs-maps/README.md

-# mapbox-gl-js-example
+# Example Project of using Mapbox GL JS with a custom style

-Example of using Mapbox GL JS with osm2vectortiles
+Tutorial can be found at http://osm2vectortiles.org